Sequences

 # Seq.iter ignore (ints 0);;

-The key point is: it doesn't leak memory.
-This example is running in constant space.
+The key point is that it doesn't leak memory.
+This example runs in constant space.
 It is effectively nothing more than an infinite loop, which can be confirmed by monitoring the space consumption of the program and by noticing that it spins forever without crashing.
 Whereas a version of this with a list let rec ints n = n :: ints (n + 1) would allocate a list of length proportional to the running time, and thus would crash by running out of memory pretty quickly.

 let rec take n seq () =